burakkasikci/burakkasikci/README.md

 ### Hi there 👋

-I am currently working at PlusClouds as a Frontend developer.
+I am currently working at PlusClouds as a Frontend developer & Project manager.

 I mostly worked as a backend developer and most recently worked at a .Net Core - microservice firm that provides high-traffic email services. (at INBOX)